 This document solely represents the views of IEEE 802 and does not necessarily represent a position of either the IEEE or the IEEE Standards Association.

 This document provides a list of standards related to Smart Grid.
-Initially the IEEE 802.24 group will focus on PHY and MAC standards related to the Smart Grid, to recommend to the IEEE-SA, so the standards can be formally documented and publicized by the IEEE.
+Initially the IEEE 802.24 technical advisory group (TAG) will focus on PHY and MAC standards related to the Smart Grid, to recommend to the IEEE-SA, so the standards can be formally documented and publicized by the IEEE.
 This document will be of help in the following areas:

 IEEE-SA activities relating to Smart Grid Standards and Technologies